afunnydev/harnois/content/_index.md

 section9:
   title: Expert support
   icons:
-    - title: Personalized support at every step
+    - title: Personalized support
       description: >-
         Our specialists are with you every step of the way, offering expert advice to ensure projects are delivered on time and on budget, with products and services that reflect the highest standards of quality.
       icon: icomoon-soutien-continu
     - title: After-sales service
       description: >-
-        Should you have any questions or encounter any issues after installation, our team of experts will be there to support you and find a solution.
+        Should you have any questions or encounter any issues, our team of experts will be there to support you and find a solution.
       icon: icomoon-service-apres-vente
     - title: Parts and accessories
       description: >-